 Also, there's just no denying the creativity that goes into a show with episodes where girls start romantic relationships with zombies and bloodsucking plants; and where a creepy-looking, foul-mouthed, animatronic puppet (that looked like something from the equally disturbing The Garbage Pail Kids) goes on vicious killing sprees.

 UNFORTUNATELY, Monsters isn't yet available on DVD.
 But for those of you who are internet savvy enough, you should be able to find the episodes pretty easily online.

 21. Are You Afraid of the Dark?
 (1991 - 2000)

 Yeah, yeah, it's a kids show.
 I know.
 But for those of us who grew up with this rare anthology horror series for children, it was our first taste of what that great and glorious genre of storytelling had to offer.
 And, furthermore, it was absolutely terrifying to us!

-Rewatching it today, of course (from our rocking chairs), the show has admittedly lost a lot of that terror.
-But it's still a fun trip down memory lane, and a fun, Halloween-themed show just in general.
-So, for those more advanced horror fans out there who have never seen it before, this may not be for you.
+Rewatching it today, of course (from our rocking chairs), the show has admittedly lost a lot of it's magic.
+But it's still a fun trip down memory lane, and a great, Halloween-themed show just in general.
+So, for those more advanced horror fans out there who've never seen it before, this may not be for you.
 But if you've got kids and want to start them on the anthology medium for the first time (or if you're just a past viewer who wants to relive the good old days) it's totally worth the watch.

 [NOTE: If you're into this, also worth a look would be the similar horror anthology series for kids, Goosebumps (1995 - 1998), that was based on the popular R. L. Stine children's books of the same name.]